renew code signing cert for Windows

 Certificate expires August 2018

-#12 Updated by Christian Lohmaier about 1 year ago
+#12 Updated by Christian Lohmaier over 1 year ago

 - Subject changed from get new code signing cert for Windows to renew code signing cert for Windows